sedthh/lara-hungarian-nlp/README.md

 ## Licensing

-This project has **dual licensing**.
-You may use it either under the [GNU GPLv3 License](LICENSE.md) for Open Source ChatBot solutions and NLP Research purposes or [contact me](https://github.com/sedthh) about different licensing options for commercial use.
+Lara is available under the MIT license starting from version 2.0.0 and up.

+Feel free to use it for your Hungarian ChatBot solutions and NLP Research purposes.
+[Let me know](https://github.com/sedthh) if you've used it in an interesting project.